MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you disable this policy setting, files are prevented from being downloaded from the zone.

-- If you do not configure this policy setting, files are prevented from being downloaded from the zone.
+- If you don't configure this policy setting, files are prevented from being downloaded from the zone.
 <!-- RestrictedSitesZoneAllowFileDownloads-Description-End -->

 <!-- RestrictedSitesZoneAllowFileDownloads-Editable-Begin -->